MooersLab/ACA2024/README.md

 ## Description

-Slides and videos for the talk "Voice computing for biological crystallography" in the Homemade Software and Instruments session chaired by Victor Young of the University of Minnesota and Larry Falvello of the University of Zaragoza, Spain.
+Slides and videos for the talk "Voice computing for biological crystallography" in the *Homemade Software and Instruments* session chaired by Victor Young of the University of Minnesota and Larry Falvello of the University of Zaragoza, Spain.
 The video subfolder must be in the same folder as the PDF for the PDF to access them.
+Works on the Mac with the QuickTime Player application.

 ## Sources of funding